Public Policies Negligent, Criminal

 The bad news is that a Texas man recently died from a highly publicized case of Creutzfeldt-Jakob disease (CJD).
 Compounding the problem, every time a person or animal dies of prion disease, the cloak of secrecy goes up and bullshit drowns out productive conversations on a very deadly epidemic sweeping the world.

 The epidemic is more widespread than anyone knows.
 Physicians are withholding millions of diagnoses from patients and their families.
-According to the Alzheimer’s Association, physicians in the U.S. only inform 45 percent of patients about their Alzheimer’s diagnosis.
+According to the Alzheimer’s Association, physicians in the U.S. only inform 45 percent of patients about their Alzheimer’s disease diagnosis.
 The same suppression is likely at work in most countries.
 Meanwhile, millions more go undiagnosed and misdiagnosed.
 Unfortunately, misinformed caregivers, family members, healthcare workers and others are caught in the crossfire of a deadly contagion known as a prion.

 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering and characterizing deadly prions and prion disease, also known as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 Unfortunately, Prusiner’s science is being ignored and we all are facing a public health disaster because of the negligence and reckless disregard for public health.